fossabot/pairfy/frontend-docs/docs/introduction.md

 #### Competitive factors

-Pairfy's most competitive factor is its discount liquidity pool which is fueled by sales fees and ADA generated through staking.
+Pairfy's most competitive factor is its discount liquidity pool which is fueled by trade fees and ADA generated through staking.
 This helps leverage product prices, reducing them by 10% to 25% from traditional market prices.

 _Example_